AvhiMaz/zenmap-installer/README.md

 The script has been tested and confirmed to work on:

 - Debian-based distributions (Debian, Ubuntu, etc.)
-- I test on Arch and working fine for me (needed to tweak some of the commands) :)
+- I tested on Arch and was working fine for me (needed to tweak some of the commands) :)

 ## Prerequisites